alex-hh/eDICE/README.md

 The eDICE models were trained on computers operating on Ubuntu 16.04 and Ubuntu 22.04.

 eDICE was developed using python 3.9.
 We recommend setting up a suitable environment using [Anaconda](https://www.anaconda.com/).
-The environment can be created as follows
+The environment and the package can be setup from the cloned eDICE folder as follows

 ```bash